geniusyinka/geniusyinka/README.md

 <h3>👨‍💻  Developer Relations and Full Stack Engineer </h3>

-- 🔭 I’m currently working on Eden.
-Also quite curious on ZKEVM's, reading a ton about The Merge, and all things Ethereum.
+- 🔭 I’m currently working on Developer Education/Experience.
+Also quite curious on ZKEVM's, reading a ton about AI, as well as all things Ethereum!
 - 👨‍💻 You can find my stuff at [github](https://github.com/geniusyinka?tab=repositories)
 - 📫 shoot me an email: **olayinka.oshidipe@gmail.com**